Back

 Step 3.
 Create a business concept

-You’ve completed the market research, so now in order to sell an app idea to investors in the future it’s the time to crystallize your own business concept.
+You’ve completed the market research, so now in order to sell an app idea to investors in the future it’s the time to solidify your business concept.
 You can find a plan on how to do it below.

 Target user